sumedh105/mpv/DOCS/man/options.rst

     discontinuity every other minute.

     Set this to ``-1`` to disable this logic.

+``--interpolation-preserve``
+    Preserve the previous frames' interpolated results even when renderer parameters are changed - with the exception of options related to cropping and video placement, which always invalidate the cache.
+Enabling this option makes dynamic updates of renderer settings slightly smoother at the cost of slightly higher latency in response to such changes.
+Defaults to on.
+(Only affects ``--vo=placebo``, note that ``-vo=gpu`` always invalidates interpolated frames)

 ``--opengl-pbo``
     Enable use of PBOs.
 On some drivers this can be faster, especially if the